 - Video files on which you were involved in the production, including but not limited to video editing, videography, animation, audio editing, etc.

-Any other materials related to your experience using technology to create audio or visual art.
+Any other materials related to your knowledge and/or experience using technology to create audio or visual art.

 When attending the New Student Admissions Day, you will do the following: